molecula/documentation/cloud/cloud-configuration/_posts/2022-12-15-cloud-user-invite.md

 {% include /cloud/cloud-username-nochange.md %}

+## How do I invite a user to my organization?

+When you invite a user, FeatureBase will:
+* generate a unique invitation URL that expires after 7 days
+* sends the invitation URL to the provided email address
+* adds the user email address to the **Invited users** list

-## Invite a cloud user
+### Invite a user

-You can invite a new user to your FeatureBase organization, or one that belongs with a different organization.

 * Click **Configuration** > **Manage users**.
 * Click **Invite new user**.
 * Enter one or more email addresses, using commas to separate them.
 * Click **Send invitation**.

+## Provide invitation URL (optional)

-## Copy the invitation URL
+You can copy the invitation URL and provide it to the user if required.

-The invitation URL allows a user to setup their account with their name, a password and to agree with the FeatureBase terms of service.

-It is included in the invitation email, but you can also provide the URL via a different method.

 * Click **Configuration** > **Manage users**.
-* Scroll to **Invited users**
+* Scroll to **Invited users**.
 * {%  include /cloud/icon-edit-unicode.md %} on the user > **Copy invite URL**.

 ## Next step